WangDaMME/Autonomous-Driving-Nanodegree/P4-Extended Kalman Filter/README.md

 ## Other references

 uWebSocketIO Starter Guide

+This repository includes two files that can be used to set up and install [uWebSocketIO](https://github.com/uWebSockets/uWebSockets) for either Linux or Mac systems.
+For windows you can use either Docker, VMware, or even [Windows 10 Bash on Ubuntu](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) to install uWebSocketIO.
+Please see the uWebSocketIO Starter Guide page in the classroom within the EKF Project lesson for the required version and installation scripts.

+Once the install for uWebSocketIO is complete, the main program can be built and run by doing the following from the project top directory.

+1. mkdir build
+2. cd build
+3. cmake ..
+4. make
+5. ./ExtendedKF

 This project involve using an open source package called uWebSocketIO.
 This package facilitates the same connection between the simulator and code that was used in the Term 1 Behavioral Cloning Project, but now with C++.
 The package does this by setting up a web socket server connection from the C++ program to the simulator, which acts as the host.
 In the project repository there are two scripts for installing uWebSocketIO - one for Linux and the other for macOS.